komoot/photon/README.md

 The import of worldwide data set will take some hours/days, ssd disk are recommended to accelerate nominatim queries.

-A nominatim setup is also a requirement to have continuous updates, to keep in sync with the latest OSM changes.
+A nominatim setup is also a requirement to have continuous updates.
+To keep in sync with the latest OSM changes run:

 ```bash
 export NOMINATIM_DIR=/home/nominatim/...